 - Configure a volume on all cluster nodes using the same drive letter (all nodes must use the same drive letter). - Create any directories that are required for the volume on all cluster nodes. - Create a DataKeeper Volume resource using the Failover Clustering UI.
 Provide a name that best describes its intended use (Example: "DataKeeper Volume F (Non-Mirrored)").
-The following steps will set the Properties needed for the non-mirrored resource: - In the Failover Cluster Manager, right-click the Cluster Group or the Role that will contain the non-mirrored DataKeeper Volume Resource. - Select Add a Resource, More Resources, then select DataKeeper Volume. - Right-click on the new DataKeeper volume resource and select Properties. - Enter the Resource Name you selected earlier (Example: "DataKeeper Volume F (Non-Mirrored)") then click OK.
+The following steps will set the Properties needed for the non-mirrored resource: - In the Failover Cluster Manager, right-click the Cluster Group or the Role that will contain the non-mirrored DataKeeper Volume Resource.
+If a role has NOT been defined, an Empty Role must be created. - Select Add a Resource, More Resources, then select DataKeeper Volume. - Right-click on the new DataKeeper volume resource and select Properties. - Enter the Resource Name you selected earlier (Example: "DataKeeper Volume F (Non-Mirrored)") then click OK.
 You do not need to change any other properties at this time.